eleetyson/week-18-challenge-oseb/README.md

 - Client-Side Routing

-The skeleton of each component has been set up for you but you will need to implement the functionality outlined below.
+The files for each component have been set up but you will need to create each component and implement the functionality below.
+NOTE: when you start the application for the first time you will receive an error because there is not yet an App component to be rendered!

 ## App Component